 As the beneficiary, Royal Caribbean International is able to draw upon the LOC to collect payment should the client default on the Agreement.
-The LOC is required from contract signing and is held for up to 60 days post-sailing to insure all balances are paid and that there have not been damages to the ship.
-The LOC is reduced each time a payment is received but will be held at a pre-determined threshold until the agreed upon expiration date.
+The LOC is required from contract signing and is held for up to 60 days post-sailing to ensure all balances are paid and that there have not been damages to the ship.
+The LOC is reduced each time a payment is received but will be held at a pre-determined threshold until the agreed upon

 The Letter Of Credit is required with a Full Ship Charter program because Royal Caribbean International loses all ability to market and sell the chartered sailing once an Agreement is signed.
 Should the client default on the Agreement, we would most likely not have the ability to fill the ship and would suffer significant financial loss.

 Unlike a large group contract, there is no provision in the Full Ship Charter Agreement that allows for cancellation of the program and/or for any number of staterooms.
 A client cannot choose to change to a Half Ship Charter or a group once signed as a charter.

 No. The client must have the ability to handle or work through a travel partner to market the program, answer questions, accept payment (if applicable), assign staterooms, etc.